Looking for Car Stereos?Start shopping

 The factory stereo cavity measures 8-1/4" deep x 6-11/32" high x 7-13/16" wide, so you have plenty of room for a new receiver.
 The Altima’s football-shaped dash cavity might seem like a fit challenge, but dash kits are available for both 2" DIN or 4" double-DIN receivers.
 The kits fit your receiver and the dash opening perfectly, so the installation will look great.
-The kit is included free with most Crutchfield stereo orders, along with a wiring harness and our famous Crutchfield MasterSheet.
+The kit is available at a deep discount with most Crutchfield stereo orders, along with a wiring harness.
+Our famous Crutchfield MasterSheet™ is included for free.

 From here, simply follow the instructions to install your new receiver, test it out, then work backwards to put everything back together.

 Replacing the radio on Bose® equipped models (You’ll see the Bose logo on the stereo's cassette door and the rear deck speaker grilles.) is no different, but you will need an adapter to match your new receiver to the Bose system’s factory amp.
-This non-electronic adapter is not free with your purchase, but it is available at 50% off the retail price.
+This non-electronic adapter is available at a very nice discount..

 Of course, if you have the Bose radio, you might not want to replace it.
 We understand completely.
 You can still upgrade the speakers without replacing the radio.
 You can also purchase several adapters that allow you to use Bluetooth, obtain Sirius/XM satellite radio access (with subscription) and play music from your iPod® or MP3 player.